sylvaticus/BetaML.jl/docs/src/Api_v2_user.md

 # [BetaML Api v2](@id api_usage)

-!!! note Compatibility
+!!! note
-    The API described below is _experimental_ in BetaML 0.7 and will be default in BetaML 0.8, when at the same time the old API will be deprecated.
-In 0.7 not all BetaML models may have this new API implemented.
+    The API described below is the default one in BetaML v0.8, with most of low-level functions now deprecated and possibly removed in further versions.

 The following API is designed to further simply the usage of the various ML models provided by BetaML introducing a common workflow.
 This is the _user_ documentation.
 Refer to the developer documentation to read how the API is implemented.